-25) "Moto" Seat Release Button
+25) "Moto" Seat Release Button (if so equipped)

 This button is used to unlatch the "moto" seat stowed into the steering pole.

 CAUTION: Prior to using this button, ensure that the steering pole is raised to its highest position and is held there firmly.